 06 of 07

-Express tickets allow visitors to skip to the front of the line for security as well as the elevators to go up to the observatory.
-This can save visitors significant amounts of time, particular during the busiest times at the Empire State Building.
+Express tickets allow visitors to skip to the front of the security and elevator lines.
+This can save visitors significant amounts of time, particularly during the Big Apple's busiest tourist seasons.
 Express tickets are available for visitors who want to visit the 86th Floor Observatory, as well as the 102nd Floor Observatory.
 As with other tickets, you can only purchase the 86th & 102nd Floor Express Combination Ticket directly, but the 86th Floor Express Ticket is available from Viator as well.

 07 of 07

-The New York Pass covers access to the 86th Floor Observatory.
-Be aware that you'll have to wait in the ticket line to show your New York Pass in order to get your ticket.
+Both the New York Pass and New York Explorer Pass can get you into the 86th Floor Observatory, but be aware that you'll have to wait in the ticket line to show your passes in order to get your ESB ticket.